 Have you been wondering what the bullet journal craze is all about?
 You can keep a journal, make prayer lists or lesson plans, set and track goals, and so much more.
 A bullet journal is everything you want and nothing you don’t.
 If you don’t like tracking goals or you’re not big on journaling, you don’t have to include those pages.
 The only hard part is getting started.
 Join us for this fun hands-on session.
 We will cover style, creativity, ideas for setting up your bullet journal, and practice a few pages, too.
 Once you learn a few tricks you will understand why others call this the best and last journal you will ever need.
 You’ll take home a dot notebook and three fine-liner pens to get you started!

-CREATING LAPBOOKS TO ENHANCE LEARNING
+CREATING LAPBOOKS TO ENHANCE LEARNING - SOLD OUT

 Creating Lapbooks to Enhance Learning